Financial Assistance Policy

 Option 3: During the initial request period, the hospital may pursue other sources of funding including Medicaid, Crime Victims, or County Aid for Idaho residents.

 Option 4: Income shall be based on prior years Federal tax return and include documentation of current economic situation.
+In the absence of tax forms, current pay stubs (3) will be accepted.
 Income will be calculated from the documentation provided by the patient or Medicaid.
 The process of calculation will be determined by the hospital and will take into consideration seasonal employment and temporary increases and/or decreases of income.

-B. In the event that a responsible party pays a portion or all of the charges related to appropriate medical services, and is subsequently found to have met the financial assistance criteria at the time that services were provided, any payments in excess of the amount determined to be appropriate in accordance with WAC 246-453-040 shall be refunded to the patient within thirty days of achieving the financial assistance designation.
+In the event that a responsible party pays a portion or all of the charges related to appropriate medical services, and is subsequently found to have met the financial assistance criteria at the time that services were provided (via completed application), any payments in excess of the amount determined to be appropriate in accordance with WAC 246-453-040 shall be refunded to the patient within thirty days of achieving the financial assistance designation.

 - Collection efforts will cease if an appeal has been filed for Financial Assistance in accordance with WAC 246-453-020(9)(b).